OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?

 - **#ALLOWEDDATA** (development-time and runtime).
-Verify if the data used (e.g. train set) is allowed for the purpose.
-This may for example not be the case if no consent was given and the data contains personal data collected for a different purpose.
+Ensure that the data used (e.g., training set) is permitted for the intended purpose.
+This is particularly important if consent was not given and the data contains personal information collected for a different purpose.
   Links to standards:

   - ISO/IEC 23894 (AI risk management) covers this in A.8 Privacy.
 Gap: covers this control fully, with a brief section on the idea

 - **#SHORTRETAIN** (development-time and runtime).
-Remove or anonymize data after it is no longer needed, or when it is legally required (e.g. privacy laws) to minimize the risk of the data leaking.
+Remove or anonymize data once it is no longer needed, or when legally required (e.g., due to privacy laws), to minimize the risk of data leakage.
   Links to standards:

   - Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODO: covered anywhere else?